mctigger/tensorcontainer/docs/tensor_container.md

 This section documents the base container's indexing and in-place assignment semantics and aligns with the implementations of [`__getitem__`](src/tensorcontainer/tensor_container.py) and [`__setitem__`](src/tensorcontainer/tensor_container.py).

-- Same-subclass, exact structure: Slice assignment requires the right-hand side (RHS) to be an instance of the same subclass with exactly matching structure (e.g., identical keys/fields).
+- **Same-subclass, exact structure**: Slice assignment requires the right-hand side (RHS) to be an instance of the same subclass with exactly matching structure (e.g., identical keys/fields).
 Assignment is performed leafwise.
-- Broadcasting scope: For each corresponding leaf, the RHS must be broadcastable to the addressed batch slice per PyTorch rules.
+- **Broadcasting scope**: For each corresponding leaf, the RHS must be broadcastable to the addressed batch slice per PyTorch rules.
 Event dimensions are preserved; they are not consumed or reshaped by assignment.
-- No scalar/tensor RHS in base: Scalar values or raw torch.Tensors on the RHS are not supported by the base class.
+- **No scalar/tensor RHS in base**: Scalar values or raw `torch.Tensor` objects on the RHS are not supported by the base class.
 Such semantics are subclass-specific (e.g., TensorDict) and out of scope here.
-- Ellipsis handling: Ellipses in indices are normalized via [`transform_ellipsis_index()`](src/tensorcontainer/tensor_container.py), so assignment supports the same ellipsis behavior as PyTorch.
+- **Ellipsis handling**: Ellipses in indices are normalized via [python.transform_ellipsis_index()](src/tensorcontainer/tensor_container.py:371), so assignment supports the same ellipsis behavior as PyTorch.

 Example: